marius311/NerscClusterManagers.jl/README.md

 # NerscClusterManagers.jl

+**This functionality is now incorporated into ClusterManagers.jl and this package is no longer necessary.**

+---

 This package facilitates setting up a parallel Julia environment at [NERSC](https://nersc.gov) Cori with a Jupyter notebook as a front end.

 Once set up, you will have a Jupyter notebook accessible from your local browser, which is controlling Julia workers running on the Cori compute nodes.